 Editor's Note: You may know Lisa Fain as the Homesick Texan.
 She joins us each Thursday this summer with a new salsa recipe for you to try.

-Transfer skillet contents to a blender and add lime juice, vinegar and pulse (can add a bit of water, a tablespoon at a time if it’s too thick.
+Transfer skillet contents to a blender and add lime juice and vinegar and pulse (you can add a bit of water a tablespoon at a time if it’s too thick).

 Salt and pepper to taste.